 When Buxton launched his virtual museum six years ago, he told me that it takes two decades for something genuinely new to become a billion-dollar business.

 There is no wizard, no singular genius, who comes up with the Next Big Thing, but something like an evolutionary process.
-Apple’s iPhone business hit a billion dollars in sales in 2008.
+Apple’s iPhone business hit $1 billion in sales in 2008.
 By 1998, most of the conceptual work thinking through an iPhone-like device had been done.